Admitted First-Year Students

 If you intend to apply for financial aid and have not already done so, file the Free Application for Federal Student Aid (FAFSA) form immediately.
 FAFSA is the only application needed to determine eligibility for federal, state, and institutional funds.
 This form is available online.
 UMass Amherst’s FAFSA school code is 002221.
 To avoid delays in award processing, please ensure that the name and Social Security number on your admission application and FAFSA form match the name and number on your Social Security card.

-To be considered for financial aid, file the FAFSA by March 1, the priority date for maximum consideration.
+To be considered for financial aid, file the FAFSA as soon as possible.
 Please monitor your “To Do List” in SPIRE self-service to determine whether there is additional information needed to establish your financial aid eligibility.

-For a full list of costs, visit the Bursar's website.
+For a full list of costs, visit the Undergraduate Costs webpage.

 UMass Amherst electronically bills students.
-Spring semester bills are typically generated mid-December and due in mid-January, check the Bursar’s website for more information.
+Spring semester bills are typically generated mid-December and due in mid-January.
+Check the Bursar’s website for more information.
 You will receive an email in your UMass student email account letting you know when the bill is available to view on SPIRE.
 If someone else is helping to pay your bill, please set that person up as an authorized payer in the QuikPAY system.
-Learn more information about QuikPAY.
+Learn more about QuikPAY.

 Massachusetts law requires college students to be immunized against several diseases.
 Updates will be posted to this page with more information about the immunization requirements for all students.